luduslibrum/awesome-playbooks/factors/interview.md

 *	    What would your organization do differently if …
     *       … it is a publicly traded company in the United States?
     *       … it has customers in the European Union?
-    *       … it has proxy log retention is set to 1 week only?
+    *       … it has proxy log retention set to 1 week only?
     *       … it observed compromised email accounts?
     *       … it has a dedicated Cyber Threat Intelligence team?
     *       … it defined an incident budget of $100k?